 Will a DWI Conviction Hurt My Career?

-The short answer is yes, your career will be hurt by a DWI conviction.
+The short answer is yes, a DWI conviction will hurt your career

 DWI is a serious offense and one that is looked down upon in society.
 It shows a lack of control, responsibility and reliability, all of which are what any employer wants in an employee.
 Is it the end of your career?
-Not in most cases but how you deal with the aftermath can help you gain back the respect and trust of your co-workers or impress any potential employers
+Not in most cases.
+How you deal with the aftermath will help you gain the respect of your co-workers or any potential employers

 1. Be Honest